 All Amazons are active parrots and the blue-fronted should be allowed a minimum of three to four hours per day outside the cage, especially if their cage is small.
 This allows him to play and stretch his wings and to be part of the family.

 These birds love to climb and chew, so it's recommended that Amazon parrot owners provide their pets with plenty of toys, including ladders and ropes to swing on.
 Keep a few extra chew toys ready to replace any that become too worn and your bird will not run out of playthings to entertain himself with when you're not around.

-Bath time is a special joy of the Blue-fronted Amazon.
-Provide a water bowl just for this and he'll splash around to his heart's content.
+Bath time is a special joy of the blue-fronted Amazon.
+Provide a water bowl just for this and it will splash around to its heart's content.
 Some birds like to be spritzed with water while others may beg for a bath in the sink.
 Follow your bird's lead and use it as another bonding opportunity beyond speech and trick training.

 More Pet Bird Species and Further Research

 If you’re interested in similar species, check out: